International Law and Global Governance LLM

 Learning and teaching

-At Leeds we use a variety of teaching and learning methods to help you make the most of your studies and develop the specialist skills that will become indispensable in your career.
+At Leeds, we use a variety of teaching and learning methods to help you make the most of your studies and develop the specialist skills that will become indispensable in your career.

 Independent study is integral to this course – not just to prepare for classes but to develop research and other critical skills.
 You’ll be expected to carry out advanced levels of legal research and participate fully in seminars.

-On this course you’ll be taught by our expert academics, from lecturers through to professors.
+On this course, you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

 Assessment

-Assessment is undertaken by a variety of methods but typically involves the writing of an essay at the end of each module.
+Assessment is undertaken by a variety of methods, including essays, oral presentations, posters, and blogposts.
 We assess the dissertation through your submission of a written piece of work of up to 10,000 words.

 Applying